Demolition work due to begin on former South Shields school buildings, with preparations getting underway

 Council officers say the unoccupied areas of the building incur unnecessary costs relating to maintenance, energy usage and business rates.
 These areas have also attracted anti-social behaviour including incidents of vandalism and break-ins.

-Plans to demolish the buildings were approved in February 2020, just before the start of the covid pandemic, and demolition works are expected to run from April to August 2020
+Plans to demolish the buildings were approved in February 2020, just before the start of the covid pandemic, and demolition works had been due to run from April to August 2020

-Work will start on site in the coming days, with contractors preparing the building for partial demolition in June.
+Now if has been confirmed work will start on site in the coming days, with contractors preparing the building for partial demolition in June 2022.

 Councillor Joanne Bell, Lead Member for Resources and Innovation, said: “Chuter Ede Community Association provides a range of services for the community on this site, but does not need the entire building.